Divak14/netcdf-prep-for-nsidc/README.md

 # netcdf-prep-for-nsidc

+Struggling to create NetCDF files that are compatible across platforms for publishing Earth science data?
+This repository offers a streamlined, open-source Python workflow for generating NetCDF files that adhere to the metadata and formatting standards of the NASA NSIDC DAAC.
+Designed for use with your own datasets, the workflow enables the creation of publication-ready, interoperable data products that can be easily shared and accessed by the broader scientific community using tools like QGIS, Panoply, or cloud-based platforms.

 # 🛰️ NSIDC DAAC Data Preparation & NetCDF Conversion

 This repository provides a complete, reproducible Python-based workflow for preparing and formatting Earth science data files according to the standards set by the **NASA National Snow and Ice Data Center Distributed Active Archive Center (NSIDC DAAC)**.
 The process includes metadata structuring, data cleaning, NetCDF conversion, and visualization.